Heavy Road Transportation Services Business License in Dubai

 Al Maktoum International Airport: world's largest under expansion

-This licence is particularly well-suited to the following operator profiles:
+This license is particularly well-suited to the following operator profiles:

 International logistics companies seeking a UAE base for GCC-wide heavy transport operations